SergioCasca/RepData_PeerAssessment1/PA1_template.md

 median_total_steps_per_day_no_na <- median(ds_no_na$totalstepsday, na.rm = T)
 ```
 4. The **mean** of the total number of steps taken per day is 10766.19 and the **median** is 10766.19.
 In my case, the added values smoothed the distribution since I've used the average for each respective 5-minute interval.
-Thus, the mean and the median are also the same.
+Thus, the mean and the median are now the same.

 ## Are there differences in activity patterns between weekdays and weekends?